hienan2303/Bones-Ltd/README.md

 ## 📂 Set up and run instruction
 - Download Bones-ltd zip file and extract.
 - Use **cd Bones-Ltd-main** to change directories.
-- To run the analysis, installing all required libraries, run: **python3 analysis.py** on terminal
+- To run the analysis, installing all required libraries, run: **python3 analysis.py** on terminal.
-- To launch the interactive dashboard, run **python -m streamlit run app.py** on terminal
+- To launch the interactive dashboard, run **python -m streamlit run app.py** on terminal.

 ## 🎯 Sample Output
 - Sample output files for Sentiment Analysis and Filler Word Ratio are provided in the **Sample Output folder**.
 - Running the application will regenerate these files automatically based on the given **transcript file**.
-- Dashboard HTML Sample Output is accessible via **https://bones-limited.streamlit.app/**
+- Dashboard HTML Sample Output is accessible via **https://bones-limited.streamlit.app/**.

 ## 📈 Description of each metrics
 ### 1. Sentiment analysis